TheOnceAndFutureSmalltalker/yolov3_time_covers/README.md

     >python create_input_video.py

-Now view the resulting video, `input_video.mp4`, to verify the changes were made.
+Now view the resulting video, `input_video.mp4`, to verify the changes were made ([input_video.mp4 on YouTube](https://youtu.be/mAJolAgUF9o)).
 This is what we will use as the input to the darknet detector.
 But in order to do this, we must first deconstruct the video into its constituent frames.
 To do this, execute the following Python script.

     >python get_video_frames.py